The Black Eyed Susan Cocktail combines fresh fruit juices and two kinds of booze to make one dangerously drinkable cocktail.

 We never made it to the Preakness while we lived in Baltimore, but some friends have gone.
 From the sounds of it, the Preakness Infield was a hot mess (...sorry Preakness folks).
 And honestly, I can see how it would get that way if you've been out in the sun all day, pounding Black Eyed Susans.

-Above, I mentioned that you can use either bourbon or rum in this drink, in addition to vodka.
-I, of course, went with bourbon.
-And it was delicious.
+You can also customize this drink a bit, too.
+Feel free to substitute rum for the bourbon, if that's your preference.
 I have made it with a vodka/rum combo, and it is also great.
 Follow your heart!
-Or let the contents of your pantry dictate the ingredients.
+Or let the contents of your liquor cabinet dictate the ingredients.

 - 1 oz vodka